Heresies Collective: Members

 The founding collective members listed in the first publication were: Patsy Beckert, Joan Braderman, Mary Beth Edelson, Harmony Hammond, Elizabeth Hess, Joyce Kozloff, Arlene Ladden, Lucy Lippard, Mary Miss, Marty Pottenger, Miriam Schapiro, Joan Snyder, Elke Solomon, Pat Steir, May Stevens, Susana Torre, Elizabeth Weatherford, Sally Webster, and Nina Yankowitz.

 Numerous other feminist artists contributed to the publication over the years, and participated in the collective structure.
-The film, The Heretics, by collective member Joan Braderman, lists the following additional women as members of the Heresies Collective: Joan Snyder, Pat Steir, Michelle Stuart, Emma Amos, Patsy Beckert, Janet Froelich, Su Friedrich, Ida Applebroog, Sue Heinemann, Sabra Moore, Miriam Schapiro, Cecilia Vicuna, Nina Yankowitz, and Amy Sillman.
+The film The Heretics, created by collective member Joan Braderman, lists the following additional women as members of the Heresies Collective: Joan Snyder, Pat Steir, Michelle Stuart, Emma Amos, Patsy Beckert, Janet Froelich, Su Friedrich, Ida Applebroog, Sue Heinemann, Sabra Moore, Miriam Schapiro, Cecilia Vicuna, Nina Yankowitz, and Amy Sillman.

-Collective Activities
+Collective activities

 While the publication was the primary activity of the collective, members of the group were also involved with other arts and political movements in New York.
 The collective was featured in an exhibit at the New Museum in 1983, titled Classified: Big Pages from the Heresies Collective.
 The exhibit featured large scale works from members of the collective, and was curated in part by En Foco, as part of the Events series.
 In 1984 the collective staged a demonstration in front of the Museum of Modern Art called the Women Artists Visibility Event (W.A.V.E.), or Let MOMA Know, aimed at raising awareness about the poor representation of women artists at the museum.

 The Heresies Collective was also the subject of a documentary film, called The Heretics.
 The film was conceived and directed by Heresies Collective member Joan Braderman.